Yanchep Beach Road

 Yanchep Beach Road is an east-west road in outer northern Perth; it provides access to the outermost northern coastal suburbs of Yanchep and Two Rocks from Wanneroo Road as it leaves the Perth metropolitan area.
 The road is mostly a single carriageway with one lane in each direction, and commences in the Yanchep National Park near Lake Yonderup.
 It was built in the early 1970s to service land owned by the Bond Corporation and became a vital route during the operation of Atlantis Marine Park between 1981 and 1990.
 It has decreased in importance following the opening of the Marmion Avenue extension to Yanchep in 2008.

 History

 People have travelled to the coast along the route since at least the 1920s.
 The Wanneroo Road Board in the 1930s endeavoured to improve what was basically a sand track.

-The historic Vaz's Store, located midway along Yanchep Beach Road, has serviced the needs of travellers along the road since that time.
-It has been in continual use, and currently has a petrol station in front of the heritage listed shop building.
+The historic Vaz's Store, located midway along Yanchep Beach Road, had serviced the needs of travellers until it was destroyed by a bushfire in December 2019.
+It had been in continual use since the 1920s, and last had a petrol station in front of the heritage listed shop building.